cultureandempire/cultureandempire.github.io/README.md

 ## Zombie Conspiracies

 There is one other global existential threat to our way of life, and I'm not talking about Hello Kitty.
 I am however talking about peak oil, and the risks it brings for our comfortable holiday society.
-Bear with me, I'm not a catastrophe fan (we made it through Y2K, so how bad can the future be, right?), but that doesn't mean other people are as optimistic as me.
+Bear with me, I'm not a catastrophe fan (we made it through Y2K, so how bad can the future be, right?).
+However, that doesn't mean that other people are as optimistic as me.

 Though the industrial revolution started with coal, today's global economy owes its very existence to long-chain liquid hydrocarbons, aka "oil".
 Of the [seven largest global businesses](https://en.wikipedia.org/wiki/List_of_largest_companies_by_revenue), six are oil and gas -- Exxon Mobil, Shell, Sinopec, BP, CNPC, Aramco -- plus Walmart in position three.
 Eighteen of the top 50 businesses are oil and gas.